How to Build a DIY Raspberry Pi UPS Battery Backup System

 That should be all good to go.

 What this is going to do is create a scheduled task which runs every two minutes.
 This task will call a bash script to check the LAN connection.
-It will first ping the IP address defined at the start of the script, in this case, my router.
-If the ping is unsuccessful it will write a temp file stuck.fflg, drop the ethernet connection and restart it.
+It will first ping the IP address defined at the start of the script, which, in this case, is my router.
+If the ping fails, it will write a temp file stuck.fflg, drop the ethernet connection and restart it.
 The script then ends.
-Two minutes after, it checks the ping.
-If it still doesn't work it removes the temp file and shuts down the Raspberry Pi.
+Two minutes later, it checks the ping.
+If it still doesn't work, the temp file is removed, and the Raspberry Pi is shut down.
 If the ping does work, it removes the temp file and carries on as normal.
+This detailed explanation of the script's functionality ensures you understand how the Raspberry Pi shutdown process works.

 The total time between first checking the connection and the shutdown is 4 minutes.
-You can change this value to anything you want, just make sure that your battery lasts at least this long because if the battery runs out before the script runs you will risk damaging the Raspberry Pi.
+You can change this value to anything you want; ensure your battery lasts at least this long.
+If the battery runs out before the script runs, you risk damaging the Raspberry Pi.

 Related ArticlesThese articles may also be of interest to you